andrewscheiner/andrewscheiner.github.io/about.md

 Please feel free to check out my socials included on the bottom of the page, and please email me with any questions you might have!

 ---

-**Thank you** to the maintainers and contributors at [the Jekyll Minima GitHub repo](https://github.com/jekyll/minima).
-I relied heavily on their coding concepts to build my site from the ground up.